smuelpeng/MGVC-Intentvc/README.md

 ## Run Filtering and Rerank
 Filtering and reranking are handled by `core/selector/selector.py`, which can Reproduction our result on leaderboard.

-**Note:** We are currently uploading the required model files.
-The links and instructions will be updated in this GitHub repository soon.

 You can run the script as follows:
 ```bash